Severe storms could inflict tornadoes and golf-ball-sized hail on parts of Southeast and Ohio Valley | KRDO

 Much of Ohio is at risk of seeing strong tornadoes Tuesday.
 The state, which typically averages 22 tornadoes per year, is second to Florida for the number of preliminary tornadoes reported so far this year, according to data from the NOAA.
 At least 26 tornadoes have been reported across parts of Ohio while 30 have been recorded in Florida.

+Part of the Southeast extending from Alabama to southern Pennsylvania, is under an enhanced risk, or Level 3 of 5, for severe storms, including potential tornadoes and large hail, according to the National Weather Center.
+The area includes the cities of Nashville, Birmingham, Knoxville and Huntsville.

-The severe weather system tore through the central US on Monday, where more than 85 storms had been reported by nightfall.
+The same severe weather system tore through the central US on Monday, prompting more than 100 storm reports across the region.
 Massive hailstones were reported in Texas, including one as large as 4.5 inches in Briar – bigger than a softball.

+More than 4 million people from central Illinois to central Missouri were still under a tornado watch until 4 a.m.
+ET Tuesday, according to the Storm Prediction Center.

 The storms will continue to wreak havoc on Wednesday as cold air pushing into the northern edge of the system begins to form a wintry mix of rain and snow.